pyatb/pyatb/doc/quick_start.md

 ### 5.4.1 introduction

-Fermi energy is a function calculating the Fermi energy of a metal given temperature and electronic occupation number.
+This function is to calculate the Fermi energy of solid materials given temperature and electronic occupation number.
 Note that the Fermi energy of insulators might not be well-defined.

 For each $\mathbf{k}$ point, the  probability of finding an electron in any energy state should obey the Fermi-Dirac distribution.
 The integration of occupied electrons over the entire Brillouin zone should be the occupation number.
 Though which, the exact Fermi energy could be attained following Newton interpolation.